Emotional Affairs At Work: Understanding The Limits For Close Office Relationships

 Micro-expressions Of Affection

 As the saying goes, sometimes the best defense is a good offense.
 If you feel like there is potential at work for something to distract you from your relationship, take a step towards strengthening your relationship.
-Be intentional about expressing affection and appreciation for your romantic partner.
-If you can set up a little ritual to connect with each other as you head out the door and when you get back home, that can go a long way to keeping your head and heart at home, not at the office.
+Be intentional about expressing affection and appreciation for your romantic partner if you can set up a little ritual to connect as you head out the door.
+When you get back home, that can go a long way to keeping your head and heart at home, not at the office.

 How To Get Out Of An Emotional Affair